Sonophoto/sioo/share/SiOO-filetypes/agent.SiO2.md

 #Work in Progress

-This is a standalone binary agent.
+This is the file extension for a standalone binary agent.

 Everything is built-in to one executable file.